 The study is said to have been 3 years in the making and 3 weeks in the breaking.
-For those interested in the technical details, what emerged was that the Stick had only been introduced as far as the semicolon, resulting in a half-assed peer review in which screeners failed to screen for the screening fallacy.
+For those interested in the technical details, it emerged that the Stick had only been introduced as far as the semicolon, resulting in a half-assed peer review in which screeners failed to screen for the Screening Fallacy.

 Bottom line: the paper came out prematurely, and Dr Gergis is still traumatized by the mathematical gang-reaming that ensued on skeptical sites.

 Concerned faculty members rushed the scientist to Casualty, where a team of spin doctors worked through the night to retract the article from Gergis.

 But so badly had she been torn a new one by the skeptosphere, an artificial perineum had to be created using a donor face.
 The re-buttal was a complete success, even scoring a writeup in the Australasian Journal of Reconstructive Surgery—Dr Gergis’ main contribution to science to date.